Ike-Ikechukwu/beautyspot-sales-analytics-pipeline/README.md

 The Gold Layer contains business ready viiews designed for analysis and reporting.
 This views apply business logic and prepare the data for use in SQL analysis and Power BI dashboards.

 **Sales Report View**
-A primary analytical view called "gold.beautyspot_sales_report was created in this layer.
+A primary analytical view called "gold.beautyspot_sales_report" was created in this layer.
 This view pulls the cleaned sales data from the silver layer and introduces a product category column to it which serves as the main dataset used for reporting and analysis.

 It includes fields such as:
 -  part_no